Meet the Flagship Team

-Dr. Deborah W. Robinson joined The Language Flagship as a consultant and strategist on K–12 initiatives in February, 2012.
+Dr. Deborah W. Robinson provides support for The Language Flagship as an independant consultant and strategist on K–12 initiatives through the Institute of International Education (IIE).
 Debbie has extensive experience in the K–16 arena, having taught French and Spanish in elementary, immersion, after-school enrichment, summer, and traditional secondary and postsecondary programs.
 She also worked as an assistant professor at The Ohio State University, working with pre-service and international teachers.

-Dr. Robinson comes to Flagship from the Ohio Department of Education (ODE) where she served as a World Languages Consultant and was recognized by the National Council of State Supervisors for Languages (NCSSFL) as the 2010 State Supervisor of the Year.
+Dr. Robinson served as a World Languages Consultant at the Ohio Department of Education (ODE), and was recognized by the National Council of State Supervisors for Languages (NCSSFL) as the 2010 State Supervisor of the Year.
 At the ODE, Dr. Robinson facilitated strategic planning for world languages and provided leadership on projects, such as a U.S. Department of Education FLAP grant for the development of a model K–4 Chinese curriculum.
 Dr. Robinson also led a taskforce on the institutional impact of the National Standards for Foreign Language Learning through a Title VI International Research and Studies grant to ACTFL.

-Dr. Robinson’s charge with The Language Flagship is to facilitate the development of a national Flagship K–12 strategy that will coordinate Flagship initiatives with partner organizations in promoting high quality foreign language education at the K–12 level.
+Dr. Robinson’s facilitates the development of a national Flagship K–12 strategy that will coordinate Flagship initiatives with partner organizations in promoting high quality foreign language education at the K–12 level.

 Dr. Robinson’s undergraduate studies at Marietta College focused on French, Spanish, and education.
 She earned her M.A. and Ph.D. through The Ohio State University’s Foreign and Second Language Education Program.